What does a YAC Assistant do?

 What are the requirements for becoming a YAC Assistant?

-YAC Assistants must agree to undergo a criminal record check every three years.
-They must be at least 16 years old.
+YAC branch assistants must be at least 16 years old.
 YAC Assistants come from a wide range of backgrounds and have many and varied skills, including:

 • Enthusiasm for working with young people, and the ability to be a good role model.